scalability4all/Welcome/People.md

 Mahak Bansal  - mahakbansal  - Work relevant to the current scenario in Machine Learning with a lot of scope to learn for me.

 Gayathri Vellanki - gayathrivellanki - Passionate about Technology

+Karina Condeixa - KC2016 - Enjoying discovering Machine Learning and motivated by cooperating for the chatbot project.